sadser0/sadser0/README.md

-## most likely afk feel free to whisp !
+## most likely afk feel free to whisp
+online most days with oomfs interact if you recognise a pony!
 <!--
 **sadser0/sadser0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.